SharafaddinKhaled/Ensemble-Techniques-CreditCard_Users_Churn_Prediction/README.md

 1. Objective:
-To predict which customer is more likely to purchase the long term tourist travel package, using ensemble techniques including:
-- Random Forest, Decision Trees, xgb_classifier, adaboost, Baggining.
+To predict which customer is more likely to purchase the long term tourist travel package, using ensemble techniques including Random Forest, Decision Trees, xgb_classifier, adaboost, Baggining.

 2. Data Dictionary:
 - CustomerID: Unique customer ID